 (3) Where the Director has acted under subsection (2), the Director must give notice to the provider of the identity of the complainant if the Director later becomes satisfied that the circumstances described in that subsection no longer apply.

+[Section 35 amended by No. 35 of 2010 s.
+84.]

 Division 3 — Conciliation

 36. Assignment of conciliator